Dublin

 In general, if transfers to other Dublin Member States are suspended, it is because of the application of the sovereignty or the humanitarian clause.
 The asylum application of the person concerned is then materially examined in Switzerland.

-Greece: In November 2017, the SEM announced a reinstatement of Dublin procedures for cases in which the person was in possession of a Greek visa.
+Greece: In November 2017, the SEM announced the reinstatement of Dublin procedures for cases in which the person was in possession of a Greek visa.
 This does not apply to vulnerable persons.
-[75] This means that in most of the cases Switzerland still relinquishes transfers to Greece and applies the sovereignty clause.
+[67] This means that in most of the cases Switzerland still relinquishes transfers to Greece and applies the sovereignty clause.
+This practice changed in August 2024, when the SEM issued several Dublin decisions regarding men that were nationals from Türkiye.
+The decisions followed in June 2025.
+The FAC sent the cases back to the SEM for them to investigate the situation for asylum seekers in Greece in depth and to take position on whether or not there are systemic deficiencies in the country before ordering a transfer there.[68]

-According to SEM statistics, one transfer took place to Greece under Dublin and 24 persons were transferred under the readmission agreement in 2021, compared to no persons transferred under Dublin and 21 under the readmission agreement in 2020.[81]
+According to SEM statistics, there was no transfer to Greece under Dublin in 2025 and 111 persons were transferred under the readmission agreement in 2025,[73] compared to one person transferred under Dublin and 82 under the readmission agreement in 2024.[74]
 The agreement applies to persons having received international protection in Greece.
-The SEM applied the sovereignty clause in 538 cases in 2021, compared to 441 in 2020.[82]
+The SEM applied the sovereignty clause in 274 cases in 2025, compared to 284 in 2024.[75]

-Hungary: In May 2017 the Federal Administrative Court issued a reference judgment in which it summarised the latest developments in the Hungarian asylum system and the effects on Dublin returnees.[83]
-The Court highlighted the responsibility of the SEM to gather all elements necessary for the assessment and that it was not the responsibility of the appeal authority to carry out complex supplementary investigations.
-Otherwise, the Federal Administrative Court would overstep its jurisdiction with a decision on the merits of the matter and deprive the party concerned of the legal right of appeal.
-Therefore, the Court annulled the contested decision and referred it back to the SEM for a full determination of the facts and a new decision, which resulted in the initiation of the national procedure in all cases known to the Swiss Refugee Council.
+Hungary: In May 2017 the FAC issued a reference judgment in which it summarised the latest developments in the Hungarian asylum system and the effects on Dublin returnees.[76]
+The Court highlighted the responsibility of the SEM to gather all elements necessary for the assessment, not the responsibility of the appeal authority to carry out complex supplementary investigations.
+Otherwise, the FAC would overstep its jurisdiction with a decision on the merits of the matter and deprive the party concerned of the legal right of appeal.
+Therefore, the Court annulled the contested decision and referred it back to the SEM for a full determination of the facts and a new decision, which resulted in the initiation of the national procedure in all cases known to the SRC.

-According to SEM statistics, there were no transfers to Hungary under Dublin in 2021, just as in 2020, 2019 and 2018.
-On the other hand, in 2021 there were 4 transfers under the bilateral readmission agreement between Switzerland and Hungary.[84]
-The agreement applies to persons having received international protection in Hungary.
+According to SEM statistics, there were no transfers to Hungary under Dublin in 2025 just as in the previous years.
+On the other hand, in 2025 there were 38 transfers under the bilateral readmission agreement between Switzerland and Hungary which applies to persons having received international protection in Hungary, compared to 15 in 2024.[77]
+The SEM applied the sovereignty clause 23 times in 2025, compared to 11 times in 2024.[78]

-Malta: According to its own manual,[99] the SEM does not transfer vulnerable asylum seekers to Malta if they are facing detention.
-One transfer took place to Malta under the Dublin Regulation in 2021, compared to none in 2020.[100]
+Malta: According to its own manual,[87] the SEM does not transfer vulnerable asylum applicants to Malta if they are facing detention.
+4 transfers took place to Malta under the Dublin Regulation in 2025, 2 took place in 2024.[88]

 The situation of Dublin returnees